Another Word For SHOWCASE

 model

-Noun : A person who serves as a subject for artwork or fashion, usually in the medium of photography but also for painting or drawing.
+Noun : A person who serves as a human template for artwork or fashion.

-Noun : A person, usually an attractive male or female that is hired to show items or goods to the public, such as items that are given away as prizes on a TV game show.
+Noun : A person, usually an attractive male or female, who is hired to show items or goods to the public, such as items that are given away as prizes on a TV game show.

-Noun : A representation of a physical object, usually in miniature.
+Noun : A representation of a physical object.

 enhance